Leg3ndary/rapidrx/README.md

 Clone the repository and run `npm install` to install the dependencies.

-Add the OPEN_API_KEY and AUTH_KEY to the .dev.vars file:
+Add the OPEN_API_KEY and AUTH_KEY to the .dev.vars file and set them accordingly using wrangler.

 ```env
 OPEN_API_KEY="your_open_api_key"